France–Greece relations: Military cooperation

 France and Greece have a very close military cooperation, with both countries annually participating in various military drills and exercises in the Eastern Mediterranean, along with other countries like Italy, Egypt and Israel.
 Such exercises include the Medusa 2016, and the Operation Bright Star.
 Additionally, the French Navy and the Hellenic Navy are cooperating closely on matters concerning the security of the broader Mediterranean region, with the flagship of the French Navy, the aircraft carrier Charles DeGaulle occasionally paying visits to Greece's Souda Bay Naval Base, the only deep-sea port capable of supporting the largest aircraft carriers in the entire region.

 Greece has in modern times bought a number of French weapons systems: the La Combattante IIa, IIIa, and IIIb fast attack craft, the AMX-30 tanks and AMX-10P personnel carriers, and the Mirage F1C and Mirage 2000 fighter jets.
 In 2009, the purchase of six FREMM frigates was announced, but never realised due to the Greek debt crisis.
 In 2019, negotiations began between the Greek and French governments for the purchase of BELH@RRA-type frigates.
-On 12 September 2020, Greek Prime Minister Kyriakos Mitsotakis announced an arms deal with France for the purchase of Dassault Rafale fighter aircraft and FREMM multipurpose frigates, as well as the recruitment of 15,000 additional troops, amid tensions with Turkey in the eastern Mediterranean.
+On 12 September 2020, Greek prime minister Kyriakos Mitsotakis announced an arms deal with France for the purchase of Dassault Rafale fighter aircraft and FREMM multipurpose frigates, as well as the recruitment of 15,000 additional troops, amid tensions with Turkey in the eastern Mediterranean.
 The 2.5-billion-euro arms deal includes 18 Rafale jets, 12 of them made by Dassault.
 In September 2021, Greece and France reached an agreement for the supply of FDI frigates and Gowind-class corvettes to the Hellenic Navy.
+This Franco-Greek defence agreement includes a mutual defence clause (article 2) should either be attacked by a third country.
+In 2026, during Emmanuel Macron’s visit to Athens, France and Greece renewed their Strategic Partnership Agreement in the field of defence and security.
+The agreement was extended for another five years.
+A key element remains the clause on mutual assistance in the event of a threat to either party's sovereignty.